 The Controls Group has advised the DMO Accounting Officer, the Board and senior management on any significant risk concerns stemming from the introduction of new business activities as well as risks relating to other change management activities.
-The Controls Group has also advised the DMO Accounting Officer on suitable mitigating action where appropriate.
+The Controls Group has also advised the DMO Accounting Officer on suitable mitigating actions where appropriate.

 During the year the Controls Group continued to review the controls in place for increased remote working arrangements.
-In addition, the Controls Group covered the risk assessment and risk mitigation plan for more staff returning to the office as the impact of COVID-19 subsides.
-Other topics reviewed included a review of access controls for the core trading system for CRND.
+In addition, the Controls Group covered the risk assessment and risk mitigation plan for more staff returning to the office when the impact of COVID-19 subsided.
+Other topics reviewed included key reconciliation documentation and digital signature solutions.